ChIPs Network

 1855

-Clara Barton starts work as a clerk at the Patent Office.
-She is paid equal wages for her work, but faces discrimination from her male coworkers and eventually loses her job.
-She was later rehired during the Lincoln administration and goes on to blaze trails as a relief worker during and after the Civil War.
+Clara Barton began work as a clerk at the Patent Office.
+She was paid equal wages, but faced discrimination from her male coworkers and eventually lost her job.
+She was later rehired during the Lincoln administration and went on to blaze trails as a relief worker during and after the Civil War.

 1868